Visa and deportation controversies in the second Trump administration: American Association of University Professors v. Rubio

-On March 25, 2025, the American Association of University Professors and the Middle East Studies Association filed suit against the Trump administration, arguing that it is promoting an "ideological-deportation policy" that harms not only those the administration is attempting to deport, but also university communities more generally, and that pursuing students and faculty on the basis of their views is unconstitutional.
+On March 25, 2025, the American Association of University Professors and the Middle East Studies Association sued the Trump administration, arguing that it was promoting an "ideological-deportation policy" that harmed not only those the administration was attempting to deport but also university communities more generally, and that pursuing students and faculty on the basis of their views is unconstitutional.
 The plaintiffs, represented by the Knight First Amendment Institute at Columbia University, filed their suit in the District Court for the District of Massachusetts, and asserted that the policy violated the First and Fifth Amendments.
 The case, American Association of University Professors v.
-Rubio, was assigned to Judge William Young.
+Rubio, was assigned to Judge William G. Young.

-The Trump administration moved that the case be dismissed for lack of standing, and also claimed that there was no ideological-deportation policy and that the district court didn't have jurisdiction over immigration enforcement.
-On April 30, 2025, Young dismissed the Fifth Amendment challenge, but ruled that the First Amendment challenge could proceed, saying "It is well established that noncitizens have at least some First Amendment rights, and political speech is ‘at the core of what the First Amendment is designed to protect.’"
+The Trump administration moved that the case be dismissed for lack of standing, and also claimed that there was no ideological-deportation policy and that the district court had no jurisdiction over immigration enforcement.
+On April 30, 2025, Young dismissed the Fifth Amendment challenge but ruled that the First Amendment challenge could proceed, saying, "It is well established that noncitizens have at least some First Amendment rights, and political speech is 'at the core of what the First Amendment is designed to protect.'"

-On July 9, 2025, unsealed deposition transcripts by Judge Young revealed that the Trump administration heavily used the website Canary Mission to identify pro-Palestinian activists for deportation, and that Trump aide Stephen Miller was deeply involved in the effort.
+On July 9, 2025, unsealed deposition transcripts by Young revealed that the Trump administration relied heavily on the website Canary Mission to identify pro-Palestinian activists for deportation, and that Trump aide Stephen Miller was deeply involved in the effort.

-On September 30, 2025, Judge Young, calling the case "perhaps the most important ever to fall within the jurisdiction of this district court," ruled that the government policy violated the US Constitution and was intentionally designed to chill the First Amendment rights of noncitizens legally present in the US.
-The plaintiffs and free speech advocates praised the ruling, which the administration was expected to appeal.
+In September 2025, Young ruled for the plaintiffs, holding that the government had violated the First Amendment, and concluding:

+[T]his Court finds by clear and convincing evidence that the Secretary of Homeland Security Kristi Noem and the Secretary of State Marco Rubio, together with the subordinate officials and agents of each of them, deliberately and with purposeful aforethought, did so concert their actions and those of their two departments intentionally to chill the rights to freedom of speech and peacefully to assemble of the non-citizen plaintiff members of the plaintiff associations.

+The decision notably contained a lengthy rebuke of President Trump, saying he violated his oath of office to the Constitution and engaged in "a full-throated assault on the First Amendment".